stuartpb/couchdb-in-a-hurry/README.md

 - Pivoting documents based on a value (ie. creating secondary indices)
 - Plucking only certain fields from a document

 A reduce function is for when you want to get a *single document or value* based on a range of emitted documents from the map function.
+In other words, reduce functions are for **summaries** of documents in the database, like counts, averages, or other statistics.

 #### Creating a secondary index with views